AnthonyPAlicea/anthonyalicea/blog/grip-generative-rapid-prototyping.md

 Modern AI tools can generate functional UI components, forms, and interactions very quickly.
 Combined with lightweight styling frameworks, testable prototypes can be created in a fraction of the traditional time.
 This means more time for iteration and less time wrestling with tools.

 Focus on setting up an environment and prompts that encourage rapid iteration.
 Your goal is to *figure out the problems you need to solve and how to solve them*.
-Generative AI isn't going to get you pixel perfect design.
-Pixel perfect designs can come after.
+Generative AI isn't going to get you pixel-perfect design.
+Pixel-perfect designs can come after.

 ### 2. Testable Interactivity
 **Principle:** Simulate real-world user flows with basic interactivity.